The Xbox One controller is one of the best console and PC controllers that you can get at the moment.

-The asymmetrical stick placement is something of a signature for the Xbox controllers, so it’s not surprise that it wasn’t changed.
+The asymmetrical stick placement is something of a signature for the Xbox controllers, so it’s no surprise that it wasn’t changed.
 The sticks themselves, however, have been improved.

-The biggest and most obvious change is in the thumb grips, which now consist of a concave center portion and a micro-textured ring which prevents the user’s thumbs from slipping.
-On top of that, the sticks also feel lighter and more responsive as compared to those of the 360 controller.
+The biggest and most obvious change is in the thumb grips, which now consist of a concave center portion and a micro-textured ring, which prevents the user’s thumbs from slipping.
+On top of that, the sticks also feel lighter and more responsive as compared to those of the 360 controllers.

 The Face Buttons

-There is not much to say about the controller’s face buttons apart from their design change.
-In order to adhere to the new minimal design philosophy, the new buttons are more modest when it comes to their use of color as compared to those of the old controller.
+There is not much to be said about the controller’s face buttons apart from their design change.
+To adhere to the new minimal design philosophy, the new buttons are more modest when it comes to their use of color as compared to those of the old controller.
 This time around, it is only the letters which bear the traditional Xbox button colors.